techmatters/flex-plugins/scripts/README.md

 ### patch-feature-flags

+**THIS SCRIPT IS ONLY FOR USE IN DEVELOPMENT ACCOUNTS AND OTHER ACCOUNTS NOT MANAGED BY THE NEW TERRAFORM SYSTEM**

+For accounts managed under the new terraform system, you should manage feature flags using the 'configuration' stage of that system.

 This script allows you to safely update the feature flags specified in a Twilio Account's Service Configuration without affecting other settings

 #### Providing Twilio Credentials